cypress-io/cypress-heroes-app/docs/lab1.md

 });
 ```

-The spec contains some tests to verify basic functionality of the app.
+The spec contains some tests to verify the basic functionality of the app.
 Let's
 give them a try by running the `ng e2e` command:

 ```bash title='./client'